MxAR/tinycrc32/README.md

 g++ -std=c++11 -DENABLE_SSE42 -DENABLE_PCLMULQDQ -o main
 ```

-### Testing
+## Testing & Benchmarking
-The test can be build by running `make test` assuming that google-test is installed.
+The test and benchmark executable can be build by running `make test` and `make benchmark` respectively.
+It is important to note though that google-test is required for the test executable and google-benchmark for the benchmark executable.
+To enable hardware acceleration in the test and benchmark executable please check the makefile.

-### Benchmarking
-The benchmark can be build via running `make benchmark` assuming that google-benchmark is installed.

-### Hardware Support
-As previously mentioned this library contains hardware-accelerated versions of the CRC32C algorithm.
-Acceleration is facilitated via the `_mm_crc32_u64` instruction form the SSE42 extension.
-Pipelining is also supported through carry-less multiplication which uses the `PCLMULQDQ` instructions.
-To enable those accelerations please refer to the make file.